TStupariu/vboard-thesis/Licenta.md

 One advantage and feature that makes Ruby on Rails stand out from other frameworks and helps in creating a really agile development environment is its convention over configuration philosophy.
 This is a software design paradigm that aims to reduce the amount of tedious decisions a developer has to take in order to increase the time allocated for developing actually important features.
-This way, a lot of things like views, controllers and models are't tied together using import statements, dependency injection or other techniques.
-Instead, their are connected through naming conventions.
-These conventions will speed up development, keep the code concise and readable and, most important, these conventions allow you an easy navigation inside your application.
+This way, a lot of things like views, controllers and models aren't tied together using import statements, dependency injection or other techniques.
+Instead, they are connected through naming conventions.
+These conventions will speed up development, keep the code concise and readable and most important, these conventions allow you an easy navigation inside your application.

 [Convention over Configuration]: https://rubyonrails.org/doctrine/#convention-over-configuration	"Deisgn Choices - David Heinemeier Hansson"